Welcome back to Flexibility Is Freedom!

 At this point, I'm going to stop using agency backlinks (maybe try one or two from LinkGraph).

 The biggest problem is that you can't vet the domain before you buy it, which means you're really taking a gamble on the domain quality.

-I found that the best indicator of overall quality was TRUST scores (Majestic Trust Flow and LinkResearchTools Trust).
-Followed by traffic estimates from Ahrefs and Ubersuggest.
+P.S.
+I've found that the best indicators of domain quality are TRUST scores (Majestic Trust Flow and LinkResearchTools Trust), followed by traffic estimates from Ahrefs and Ubersuggest.

 For the next little while, I'm exploring new business opportunities.
 I'd like to get a better picture of what's possible (for my skills and experience level) out there.

 While I'm leaning towards another content website, I'd like to develop into other areas of business as well, such as operations (logistics, distribution, supply-chain), management (have employees or contractors), and finance (raising capital, finding investors).